 Medicinal Value:

-- Used to treat colds, flu, and scurvy
+• Used to alleviate colds, flu, and scurvy

-- Used as a mild laxative, to treat kidney disorders, and as an astringent
+• Used as a mild laxative, to alleviate kidney disorders, and as an astringent

 When to Harvest: